-5:45 pm Staff departs Washington Dulles International Airport (IAD) United Airlines Flight 1566 5 h 5 min flight time 9:50 pm Staff arrives at Benito Juárez Mexico City International Airport (MEX) After collecting your luggage and clearing customs, you will walk into the Terminal 2 Arrival Hall.
-Center Forward staff and driver will be waiting to greet you with a card noting "Center Forward" at the barrier which you will see immediately as you walk into the Arrivals Hall.
+5:45 pm Staff departs Washington Dulles International Airport (IAD) United Airlines Flight 1566 5 h 5 min flight time 9:50 pm Staff arrives at Benito Juárez Mexico City International Airport (MEX), now in Central Time.
+After collecting your luggage and clearing customs, you will walk into the Terminal 2 Arrival Hall.
+Center Forward staff and driver will be waiting to greet you with a card noting "InterContinental Presidente" at the barrier which you will see immediately as you walk into the Arrivals Hall.
 After everyone has gathered, the driver will depart the airport.
 10:10 pm - 10:40 pm Depart Mexico City International Airport en route to InterContinental Presidente Mexico City Hotel via shuttle (30 min.)
-Campos Elíseos 218, Polanco, Col. Chapultepec Polanco, Miguel Hidalgo, 11560 Ciudad de México, CDMX, Mexico 10:40 pm Check-in at the InterContinental Presidente Mexico City Hotel
+Campos Elíseos 218, Polanco, Col. Chapultepec Polanco, Miguel Hidalgo, 11560 Ciudad de México, CDMX, Mexico 10:40 pm Check-in at the InterContinental Presidente Mexico City Hotel Center Forward staff will be in the bar for food and drinks.